janaagaard75/skoleglaede-nu-pung/docs/privacy-policy.md

 ## Contact Us

-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me at [support@skoleglæde.nu](mailto:support@skoleglæde.nu).
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us at [support@skoleglæde.nu](mailto:support@skoleglæde.nu).